MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 You can use [simulated and locked](#simulated-vs-locked-entities) to disable physics updates, run callbacks every frame [before or after physics updates](#prephysics-vs-onupdate-events), and also apply [forces to players](#player-physics).

-**Simple**: Designed with simplicity in mind, Horizon’s physics system is ideal for simple and casual interactions.
-However, it intentionally omits more advanced features like complex constraints or detailed rotational inertia modeling.
-As a result, while you can achieve a range of dynamic effects, building robust physics-based mechanics or full-scale games may require creative workarounds.
+**Simple**: Horizon’s physics system is best used for simple and casual interactions.
+It lacks more advanced features such as constraints (rods, hinges, and ball-and-socket joints), rotational inertia modeling, fixed update, pre-physics features for entities, programmatic mass, and more.
+You can achieve a range of interactions, but creating complex physics-based mechanics or full-scale games may require creative workarounds (or doing your own physics calculations entirely).

 ## Units